What are boundaries?

 Boundaries are generally great, but sometimes they can be… not so great.
 It’s important to recognise the difference between healthy and unhealthy boundaries — healthy boundaries will help people protect and respect you, while unhealthy boundaries are about control and harm.

-If someone makes a ‘boundary’ that feels controlling, like “You’re not allowed to hang out with anyone else besides me, because you might cheat on me with them”, this is NOT a healthy boundary but a warning sign that you might be in an abusive relationship.
-Check out this page for more info on healthy and unhealthy boundaries.
+If someone makes a ‘boundary’ that feels controlling, like “You’re not allowed to hang out with anyone else besides me, because you might cheat on me with them”, this is NOT a healthy boundary but a warning sign that you might be in an abusive relationship

 Types of boundaries